BeckmannArmin/BeckmannArmin/README.md

 <img src="https://komarev.com/ghpvc/?username=BeckmannArmin" alt="Profile Views" />

-I´m a frontend developer able to build web presences from the ground up - from concept, navigation, layout and programming.
+I´m an open minded and creative frontend developer able to build web presences from the ground up - from concept, navigation, layout and programming.
 Fast learner, hard worker and team player who is proficient in an array of scripting languages and web technologies.

 I have good design & coding skills, as well as an ability to convert requirements into exciting projects.